devennn/devennn.github.io/about.md

 permalink: /about/
 ---

-Start learning to program in 2019 by playing with C. First met deep learning through Computer Vision class(elective course).
-I don't even know if I can pass it.
-Since then, AI, ML and deep learning become my interest.

-I write this blog because of 3 reasons.
+My first encounter of AI programming was through Computer Vision class(elective course).
+I took the class to challenge myself even though I have 0 experience of programming.
+To my excitement, I passed it!.
+The next semester I took a compulsory programming course called Computer System and Programming Principles which required me to learn C. Also passed it!

+Since then, I become interested in AI, ML and DL.

+3 reasons why I blog.
 - Improve my communications skills.
 Especially on how to share my ideas.
 - To write about something that I found interesting.
-- Well, wise man said "to really understand something, summarize them".
+- Well, wise man said, "to really understand something, summarize it".
 So, i write to summarize.

-### Interest
+### Current Interest
-- Data preprocessing - Trying to understand different ways of preprocessing data.
+- Data preprocessing
+  - To understand different ways of natural language processing
-- AI in agriculture
+  - To understand image processing for better representation
+  - To understand how texts and numbers affect Machine Learning algortihm

 ### More Information